Diversity-Enhanced Reasoning for Subjective Questions: Experiment and Results

 \subsection{Datasets}

-We \textbf{train} our model on three subjective tasks: ambiguous question answering (BBQ by~\citet{bbq-parrish2022bbqhandbuiltbiasbenchmark}), opinion-based QA (GlobalOpinionQA by~\citet{gloqa-durmus2024towards}), and ethical dilemma (ETHICS by~\citet{ETHICS-hendrycks2021aligning}).
-To evaluate the effectiveness and generalizability of our approach, we \textbf{test} on three additional datasets: cultural natural language inference (CALI by~\citet{CALI-huang-yang-2023-culturally}), commonsense reasoning (CSQA by~\citet{csqa-Talmor2019commonsenseqaaq}), and mathematical reasoning (GSM8K by~\citet{cobbe2021trainingverifierssolvemath}).
-Specifically, for the testing data, CALI consists of the out-of-domain (O.O.D.) subjective questions, while CSQA and GSM8K consist of O.O.D. objective questions.
+We \textbf{train} our model on 3 subjective tasks: ambiguous question answering (BBQ) by~\citet{bbq-parrish2022bbqhandbuiltbiasbenchmark}, opinion-based QA (GlobalOpinionQA) by~\citet{gloqa-durmus2024towards}, and ethical dilemma (ETHICS) by~\citet{ETHICS-hendrycks2021aligning}.
+To evaluate the effectiveness and generalizability of our approach, we \textbf{test} on 4 additional datasets: cultural natural language inference (CALI) by~\citet{CALI-huang-yang-2023-culturally}, commonsense reasoning (CSQA) by~\citet{csqa-Talmor2019commonsenseqaaq}, and mathematical reasoning (GSM8K) by~\citet{cobbe2021trainingverifierssolvemath}.
+We also evaluate our method on the more advanced math reasoning task AIME 2024\footnote{https://huggingface.co/datasets/Maxwell-Jia/AIME\_2024} and present results in Section~\ref{sec:adv-math}.
+Specifically, for the out-of-domain (OOD) data, CALI consists of subjective questions, while CSQA, GSM8K and AIME 2024 consist of objective questions.
 It is worth noting that among these benchmarks, GLOQA and CALI have role-dependent ground truths, whereas the others rely on a single ground truth for all roles.